phunt/demoSecureMCP/docs/ENVIRONMENT.md

 # Environment Variables Documentation

-This document provides comprehensive information about all environment variables used by the Secure MCP Server.
+This document provides comprehensive information about all environment variables used by the demoSecureMCP.

 ## Configuration Files